Utah | Beyond The National Parks - Native Campervans

-The National Park packed state of Utah attracts adventure seekers from all over the world to its colorful canyons, ‘delicate arches’ and majestic mountains.
-Some choose the #Vanlife to tour postcard worthy features found in these parks.
+Utah is packed with National parks that attract adventure seekers from all over the world to its colorful canyons, ‘delicate arches’ and majestic mountains.
+Some choose the #Vanlife to tour postcard-worthy features found in these parks.
 But an escape to these natural wonders doesn’t always mean leaving the crowds behind.
 Native Campervans in Salt Lake City has a few suggestions for those seeking solitude and adventure.

 SAN RAFAEL SWELL

 Get ready for a “swell” time!
 This is an area that measures roughly 70 by 40 miles in size filled to the brim with buttes and mesas.
-Explore amongst the Hoodoos in Goblin Valley and you may forget what planet your on.
+Explore amongst the Hoodoos in Goblin Valley and you may forget what planet you are on.

 Swing open your van doors to peer into a world of juniper trees and expansive canyons.
 You can be at this isolated free campsite in less than 3 hours from Salt Lake City.